vimpunk/hugo-blog/content/posts/rust-bittorrent-engine.md

 16 KiB.
 Pieces are further cut up into 16 KiB _blocks_.
 Peers exchange these blocks of data and use them to reassemble the torrent's files.[^block_size]

-Chunking up pieces enables downloading a piece concurrently from multiple peers, thereby potentially finishing the piece sooner.
-Since a client does not need to have the whole torrent to start sharing it with others, a finished piece can thus be immediately shared with other peers that don't yet have it.
+Peers can only share with each other the complete pieces they have.
+However, breaking a piece up into blocks enables downloading it from multiple peers, thereby potentially completing it sooner.
+Once complete, the peer can immediately share it with other peers, even if it does not have all pieces itself.
 This increases availability, a key feature of the protocol.

 A tricky part here is that files are not padded to align with piece boundaries.